-One such opportunity was Design for Autodesk, a program through Autodesk's Design Academy that offered students a $350 reward to model multi-part products using Fusion360.
+One such opportunity was Design for Autodesk, a program through Autodesk's Design Academy that offered students a $250 reward to model multi-part products using Fusion360.
 The objective of the program was to get more students to use Fusion 360 while also helping improve the software by getting feedback on the tool's usability and design.
-For my first project, I modeled a motor of some sort of motor (the plans were in Spanish so I'm not exactly sure) given to me by Autodesk.
-My final renderings and an animation of the final product can be found below.
+For my project, I modeled a motor of some sort of motor (the plans were in Spanish so I'm not exactly sure what it was) given to me by Autodesk.

-This summer, I had the chance to attend the Student Expert Bootcamp at Autodesk's offices in the Boston Design Center, where I learned about some of the more advanced and upcoming features of Fusion 360 from current Autodesk employees and competed in a 24 hour 3D design competition against other Student Experts from across the US.
-Our final rendering for that project, which entailed incorporating premade drone pieces to into a unique remote controlled toy, device, or product for "Steve" a 43 year old middle class dad yearning for some more excitement in his life, can be found below.
+In August 2016, I had the chance to attend the Student Expert Bootcamp at Autodesk's offices in the Boston Design Center, where I learned about some of the more advanced and upcoming features of Fusion 360 from current Autodesk employees and competed in a 24 hour 3D design competition against other Student Experts from across the US.
+Our final rendering for that project, incorporated Autodesk's required premade drone pieces and our own additions into a unique remote controlled toy, device, or product for "Steve" a 43 year old middle-class dad yearning for some more excitement in his life.